-- 7.36 There are several buildings and other assets of historic and archaeological interest in the Neighbourhood Area.
-Research led to the listing of a number of those above ground, as 'Non-Designated Heritage Assets' and, below ground, as 'Sites and Areas of Archaeological Interest'.
-These are respectively listed in Parts A and B of Appendix A. Neither list is exhaustive, and there may be buildings or remains which are still of local historic interest that have not been listed.
-Those listed in Part A are shown on the policies map, but it is not practicable to show those in Part B, often due to the uncertainty of their extent. - 7.37 Proposals for development affecting Non-Designated Heritage Assets and Areas of Archaeological Interest will be considered against Policy 6.
+- 7.36 Non-designated heritage assets are those buildings, monuments, sites, places, areas or landscapes identified as having a degree of significance meriting consideration in planning decisions because of their heritage interest but which do not meet the criteria for designation.
+Historic England encourages the identification of these in neighbourhood plans or local lists prepared by local planning authorities. - 7.37 There are several buildings and other assets of historic and archaeological interest in the Neighbourhood Area.
+Research led to the recording of a number of those above ground as 'Non-Designated Heritage Assets' and below ground, as 'Sites and Areas of Archaeological Interest'.
+These are respectively recorded in Parts A and B of Appendix A. Neither record is exhaustive, and there may be buildings or remains which are still of local historic interest that have not been recorded.
+Those recorded in Part A are shown on the policies map, but it is not practicable to show those in Part B, often due to the uncertainty of their extent. - 7.38 Proposals for development affecting Non-Designated Heritage Assets and Areas of Archaeological Interest will be considered against Policy 6.